-- (1) An employer shall pay a gratuity to a worker who has been in continuous employment with him for a period of 12 months or more where - - (a) the worker, on or after attaining the age of 60, retires voluntarily; - (b) the worker who has been in continuous employment with the same employer for not less than 10 years retires before the age of 60 on grounds of permanent incapacity to perform his work and such incapacity is duly certified by a government medical practitioner; or - (c) the worker, on or after attaining the retiring age, retires at the request of the employer. - (2) The gratuity referred to in subsection (1) shall be paid in a lump sum and shall be calculated - (a) in the case of a worker, other than a part-time worker, on the basis of - (i) 15 days' remuneration for every period of 12 months' continuous employment; and

-- (ii) a sum equal to one twelfth of the sum referred to in subparagraph (i) multiplied by the number of months during which the worker has remained in the continuous employment of the employer, for every period less than 12 months. - (b) in the case of a part time worker, on the basis of the following formula -
+- (1) An employer shall pay a gratuity to a worker who has been in continuous employment with him for a period of 12 months or more where - (a) the worker, on or after attaining the age of 60, retires voluntarily; - (b) the worker who has been in continuous employment with the same employer for not less than 10 years retires before the age of 60 on grounds of permanent incapacity to perform his work and such incapacity is duly certified by a government medical practitioner; or - (c) the worker, on or after attaining the retiring age, retires at the request of the employer. - (1A) (a) Where a worker who has attained the age of 60 remains in continuous employment with the same employer up to the retirement age, the worker and the employer may agree on an advance payment of the total gratuity payable at the retirement age, amounting to the gratuity payable at the age of 60 calculated in accordance with subsection (2). - (b) Advance payment of the gratuity, where agreed upon under paragraph (a), shall be effected upon the worker attaining the age of 60. - (1B) Notwithstanding any agreement or any provision to the contrary in any other enactment, an employer shall not require a worker to retire before the retirement age. - (2) The gratuity referred to in subsection (1) shall be paid in a lump sum and shall be calculated - (a) in the case of a worker, other than a part-time worker, on the basis of - (i) 15 days' remuneration for every period of 12 months' continuous employment; and - (ii) a sum equal to one twelfth of the sum referred to in subparagraph (i) multiplied by the number of months during which the worker has remained in the continuous employment of the employer, for every period less than 12 months. - (b) in the case of a part time worker, on the basis of the following formula -